rwblokzijl/Msc-thesis-EuroToken/thesis.md

 performed check-ins with their gateway whenever they had received a set number of transactions.
 The nodes chose random transaction partners for each transaction and check pointed with their gateway after every 4 transactions.
-In order to asses the scalability of the network, we ran several experiments where we varied the number of transaction nodes in the network.
+In order to assess the scalability of the network, we ran several experiments where we varied the number of transaction nodes in the network.
 For each transaction we measured the time taken for each node to validate the transaction and how many transactions have been validated in order to calculate the transactions per